aniculescu/serenade-wind/_posts/2020-11-16-history-buffs.md

 share: true
 image:
     thumbnail: /images/small/dhn-yachting-mags-landscape.jpg
 excerpt: Perhaps when you meet a new boat owner who has invested in a 30-year old boat, it screams history buff.
 Perhaps it doesn't.
-But Rich had us pegged for sailors who are nostalgic for a simplifer life and can find value in learning from the pages of history.
+But Rich had us pegged for sailors who are nostalgic for a simpler life and can find value in learning from the pages of history.
 ---
 {% include toc %}